puffetto/spdu/README.md

 Someone will yell that RFC8555 states "Clients SHOULD NOT respond to challenges until they believe that the server's queries will succeed" and then "The client SHOULD de-provision the resource provisioned for this challenge once the challenge is complete".

 It is bullshit.
 RFCs have a precise jargon and in this jargon "SHOULD" is not "MUST".
-Actually "SHOULD" means "We adice you to do it this way unless you know what you are doing".
+Actually "SHOULD" means "We ADVICE you to do it this way, UNLESS you know what you are doing".

 We know what we are doing: we reply to any request from anyone at any time with the Thumbprint.

 Is this a problem?
 No. It's not.